Епідемічний висипний тиф

 • Suspect epidemic typhus based on clinical manifestations and signs of louse infestation and recent residence in or travel to an endemic region; confirm with fluorescent antibody staining of skin biopsy.

-• Treat with doxycycline or chloramphenicol.
+• Treat with doxycycline.

 • Brill-Zinsser disease, a mild recrudescence of epidemic typhus, can occur years after the initial infection if host defenses falter.